Kailash Srinivasan" />

 I googled several colleges while still in NZ and decided on Ashton, because of its reputation and the extensive curriculum.
 The admissions officer at the time got back to me immediately after I had queried and answered all my questions, which helped me make a decision.
 I arrived in Vancouver in July 2013, and my course started in September.
 So I had plenty of time to order my books and get myself organized.

-What was the best part of your program/experience at Ashton?
+What was the best part of your experience at Ashton?

-Apart from the excellent faculty, I also met some really interesting people in my course.
+Apart from the excellent faculty, I also met some really interesting people in my bookkeeping and accounting courses.
 Most of us were immigrants, even the tutor, which pretty much sums up Canada, and I loved that.

-How did the bookkeeping certificate from Ashton help you?
+How did the bookkeeping program at Ashton help you?